BlaiseBaptist/Envrio/README.md

+[Table 1]
+[Table 2]
 # Bio-bottle

 ## Introduction

 ## Plan

 A 2 liter coke bottle sealed with a balloon and tape.
 The bottle was used to create an freshwater aquatic environment.
 There is some nonliving things in the environment include: rocks, dirt, dead leaves from the creek on 10/22.
 The water used is from the same creek in Wynnewood PA as the rest of the bottle and tap water from the school water fountain.
-The Major organisms in the observed entering the environment are in [table 2].
+The Major organisms in the observed entering the environment are in [Table 2].

 ## Construction

 The 2 liter coke bottle was first sealed on 10/22.
 Everything except for the duck weed was added on 10/22.
 It was opened on 10/24 to collect more dirt and mulch for the bottle.
 It was resealed on 10/24.
 It was opened on 10/28 to add duck weed.
 It sealed 10/28 again for the final time.
-The organisms added and data abound them are in [table 2].
+The organisms added and data abound them are in [Table 2].
 I didn't expect to add duckweed to the bottle because I expected there to be enough algae, moss and other plant matter already in the bottle.

 ## Observations